IvSan/APC-home-assignment/README.md

 # APC-home-assignment

+_Time limit for the task is 90 mins._

 Inside a chipset producing factory, there are older and newer machines.
 Newer machines are able to produce a higher number chipsets per minute, but both new and old machines consume the same amount of energy per hour.
 Given a list of N machines by the number of chipsets/minute, detect the machines that should be